 Proton Therapy for Hodgkin Lymphoma.

-Radiation oncologists at the University of Florida Proton Therapy Institute treat Hodgkin lymphoma with care, precision and a low risk of side effects.
+Radiation oncologists at the University of Florida Health Proton Therapy Institute treat Hodgkin lymphoma with care, precision and a low risk of side effects.

 Hodgkin lymphoma is a cancer of the lymph nodes that predominantly affects children and young adults.
 Every year in the United States, approximately 8,000 new cases are diagnosed.
 Ninety percent of patients who are treated with standard therapy (including chemotherapy followed by radiotherapy) are cured.
 Hodgkin lymphoma typically presents with a painless mass (usually in the lower neck), sometimes with fevers, night sweats, or unexplained weight loss.